BeelGroup/Augmented-DonorsChoose.org-Dataset/README.md

 plt.savefig('Meta-learner as Classifier and Error Predictor - Average position in Top-N test set for various meta-learner algorithms with augmented learning subsystem filtering techniques.pdf') plt.close()
 ```

+## Past Roadmap

+* Find a suitable dataset for meta-learning
+  * Candidates should provide information about the user, the item and about the context of each transaction
+  * Adequate sources might be [kaggle](https://www.kaggle.com), [Google public datasets](https://cloud.google.com/public-datasets/) and previous [RecSys challenges](https://recsys.acm.org/)
+* Evaluate existing software frameworks for their applicability as meta-feature generators
+  * Meta-feature algorithms should include collaborative, content based and possibly deep learning based approaches
+  * Suitable frameworks might be Tensorflow, scikit-learn and higher level libraries like Keras and scikit-surprise
+* Train and compare various meta-learning models
+  * Predict either rating error or reformulate algorithm selection as classification problem
+  * Evaluate model using appropriate variables, possible candidates might be the normalized discounted cumulative gain or the Kendall rank correlation coefficient

+## Outlook

+* Decaying rating based on the date of the donation
+* Use average algorithm with lowest overall error for each cluster in the user-clustering approach
+* Algorithm Selection as ranking task using Meta-Learning